Originally from Canada, Pierre headed for the first time to Japan in August 2002. Many years and memories…

 In August 2003, he returned to Canada after a one-year stay well filled with adventures of all sorts, of which the average was rather positive.

-He continued his studies at the business school while the idea of becoming apprentice was growing within.
+He pursued his studies at the business school while the idea of becoming apprentice was growing within.
 He finally decided that this is what he wanted to do.
 Many non-Japanese have tried their luck, but to this day, all but one quit at some point.
-Only American Keith Austin, who unfortunately passed away in 1997, had succeeded in obtaining the certification that would make him a swordsmith in the eyes of the japanese tradition.
-This, he had done in the 1960′s, “and at that time, the modern structures were still in the making.
+Only the American Keith Austin, who unfortunately passed away in 1997, had succeeded in obtaining the certification that would make him a swordsmith in the eyes of the japanese tradition.
+This, he had done in the 1960’s, “and at that time, the modern structures were still in the making.
 It was up to one’s master to grant his apprentices recognition and indepence or not, and this was officialized by the government.
-However, licences are still delivered depending on wether the apprentice is considered to have assimilitated the techniques and the right attitude for the craft.
-In fact, things have not changed so much, only they have become a little more formalized.”
+“Traditionally, licences were delivered depending on wether the apprentice was considered to have assimilated the techniques and the right attitude for the craft.
+Nowadays, granting of the licence is becoming more and more based on skills, which is in sharp contrast with the swordsmiths’ ability to offer a proper context for apprentices to gather those skills through practice because of a dying interest in new swords.
+Without business, today’s craftsmen are not in a position to train apprentices properly.”

 Then came the second stay, officially as a tourist that time, during the 2004 summer.
 He had come to meet with several smiths, simply asking for a talk.
 “One does not knock on a stranger’s door and ask to be accepted as an apprentice!
 It’d be like proposing to wed the first stranger met on the street.
 The master-apprentice relationship never ends, and the master is responsible towards those to who he passes down the tradition.”
 He meets with Yoshihara Yoshindo (co-author of The Crafts of the Japanese Sword, Kapp, 1987, Kodansha) in Tokyo, Kojima Hiroshi in Saitama, Gassan Sadatoshi in Nara, then a second time with Kawachi Kunihira at the time of an exhibition, and then again Kiyota several times.

-Pierre then returned to Canada to graduate from university and came back to Japan in December 2005 in order to start his apprenticeship under Kiyota.
+Pierre then returned to Canada to complete his degree and moved back to Japan in December 2005 in order to start his apprenticeship under Kiyota.

 “The first year was a surprise in that it didn’t require of me any of what Westerners usually believe to be a japanese apprenticeship’s sacrifices.
 Kiyota tends to be very down to Earth and didn’t consider himself anyone’s Master.”
 Pierre happened to be studying with him, as he often said, but the relationship was nonetheless very straighfoward, and Kiyota’s expectations in terms of work quality were clearly demonstrative of his own training.

-As time passed, however, the pace seemed to never pick up, and Pierre realized that many apprentices in the modern age go through five years of training without ever touching a hammer, or so to speak!
+As time passed, however, the pace seemed to never pick up, and Pierre realized that many apprentices in the modern age go through five years of training without virtually touching a hammer!
 It was expected to be different in the Kawachi Kunihira Ichi-mon, Kiyota’s group of swordsmiths, but Kiyota himself chose to lead a slow life and work when he pleased.
-In 2008, Kiyota decided he would build his new forge in order to move out of the place he was renting.
-This he started in the summer of 2009.
-For Pierre this meant that there would be no place to train for a while, and more delays.
+In 2008, Kiyota stopped working altogether, not finding satisfaction in a swordsmith’s life.

-In the spring of 2009, Pierre tentatively entered apprenticeship under Kiyota’s own master, Kawachi Kunihira, as a live-in apprentice, only to go back to his previous set-up after three weeks!
-The pace at Kawachi, the working environment and the Kawachis’ highly dedicated teaching were all very positive, but the prospect of having to live without any revenue for another two to four years, counting only on Pierre’s wife to cover for all, and meeting her only on some Sundays, all this was just too much.
-On top of that, it also meant going back to square one, and act as the gofer for there were two apprentices already above.
+In the spring of 2009, Pierre tentatively entered apprenticeship under Kiyota’s own master, Kawachi Kunihira, as a live-in apprentice for a very brief period.
+The pace at Kawachi, the working environment and the Kawachis’ highly dedicated teaching were all very positive, but having to live and pay the apprentice’s room and board charge without any revenue for another two to four years simply did not add up.